 The natural groundwater quality in the principal aquifers is not ideal but is beneficially used by municipal and agricultural users across the Basin.
 Regional Water Quality Control Board (RWQCB) Water Quality Objectives (WQOs) exist for sulfate, boron, chloride, and total dissolved solids (TDS) and are generally met, although some exceptions exist.
 The natural groundwater quality is generally better in the Mugu Aquifer as compared to the Hueneme Aquifer, which has more frequent exceedances of RWQCB WQOs.
 These constituents appear to be relatively stable at most Mound Basin wells having long-term groundwater quality records.
-The dissolved constituents are derived from natural sources, and pumpinggroundwater extraction does not appear to be correlated with common ion chemistry concentrations; however, there is a risk that lower groundwater levels could increase the rate of flowlocally induce migration of poor-quality groundwater from shallow water-bearing units into the Mugu Aquifer.
-Nitrate concentrations that are believed to be the result of well construction or well deterioration issues that have created conduits for poor-quality water to enter the well from shallow water-bearing units.
+The dissolved constituents are derived from natural sources, and groundwater extraction does not appear to be correlated with common ion chemistry concentrations; however, there is a risk that lower groundwater levels could locally induce migration of poor-quality groundwater from shallow water-bearing units into the Mugu Aquifer.
+Nitrate concentrations in groundwater are generally low.
+It is noted that several wells exhibit anomalously high nitrate concentrations that are believed to be the result of well construction or well deterioration issues that have created conduits for poor-quality water to enter the well from shallow water-bearing units.
 Lastly, migration of contaminant plumes is not an issue because there are none identified in the Basin at present.

 Surface bodies in the Mound Basin include the Santa Clara River and its estuary and several smaller, ephemeral streams (barrancas).
 The Santa Clara River has perennial baseflow within its reach that spans the Mound Basin.
 The perennial baseflow is fed by shallow groundwater and tile drain discharges from the Mound and Oxnard Basins.
 The barrancas are ephemeral and flow in response to storm events and, hence, may only be transiently interconnected with shallow groundwater.
-Despite the interconnection with shallow groundwateroccurring within the Shallow Alluvial Deposits, there is no depletion of interconnected surface water in the Basin because there are no groundwater extractions from the shallow groundwaterunitsShallow Alluvial Deposits and groundwater in the principal aquifers is physically separated from the surface water bodies by several hundred feet of fine-grained materials.
-No In addition, numerical modeling simulations that varied extraction rates in the principal aquifers did not show any significant impact to shallow groundwater dependent ecosystems (levels or Santa Clara River flows (Appendix G).
-No GDEs+ have been identified in the Basin that appear to be relyingrely on groundwater from a principal aquifer.
+Despite the interconnection with shallow groundwater occurring within the Shallow Alluvial Deposits, there is no depletion of interconnected surface water in the Basin because there are no groundwater extractions from the Shallow Alluvial Deposits and groundwater in the principal aquifers is physically separated from the surface water bodies by several hundred feet of fine-grained materials.
+In addition, numerical modeling simulations that varied extraction rates in the principal aquifers did not show any significant impact to shallow groundwater levels or Santa Clara River flows (Appendix G).
+No GDEs have been identified in the Basin that rely on groundwater from a principal aquifer.